canjs/canjs/_index.md

 })
 {% endhighlight %}

-When the todo is destroyed, EJS's live binding will remove it's LI automatically.
+When the todo is destroyed, EJS's live binding will remove its LI automatically.

 ### Templated Event Handlers Pt 1 `"{optionName}"`